 The Delta Works were built by Rijkswaterstaat to protect the Netherlands against flooding.
-In total, the Delta Works consist of 3 sluices, 6 dams and 6 storm surge barriers.
+It consist of 3 sluices, 6 dams and 6 storm surge barriers.

-Rijkswaterstaat operates 5 major storm surge barriers.
-In the event of high tides and high sea levels we close the storm surge barriers to prevent the flooding of the hinterland.
+We operate 5 major storm surge barriers.
+In the event of high tides and high sea levels we close the barriers to prevent the flooding of the hinterland.

 We know that sea levels are continuing to rise as a result of climate change.
-Our Delta Programme describes how we continue to protect the Netherlands against flooding.
+Our Delta Programme describes how we continue to protect against flooding.

-The flood of 1953 was the greatest natural disaster to occur in the Netherlands in the 20th century.
-The disaster of 1953 demonstrated more clearly than ever the importance of protecting the country properly against flooding.
+The flood of 1953 demonstrated more clearly than ever the importance of protecting the country properly against flooding.

 The Netherlands is vulnerable to flooding from the sea, but also from the rivers.
 For that reason we need to give the rivers more space.

-Sand Motor is an artificial peninsula off the coast of the Netherlands and ensures that the coast between Hook of Holland and Scheveningen can be restored naturally by accretion.
+Sand Motor is an artificial peninsula and ensures that the coast between Hook of Holland and Scheveningen can be restored naturally by accretion.